June 19, 2020

 Pubic Hair Removal

-• Before waxing or shaving, always cleanse the pubic are with bar soap and water or baby hypoallergenic wipes.
+• Prior Before waxing or shaving, clean the area with bar soap and water or hypoallergenic baby wipes.

-Your pelvic floor muscles are not typically part of a regular workout routine, but it is time they should be!
-Kegel exercises can help with bladder incontinence, bowel control, improve vaginal lubrication, and increase sexual arousal.
+Including pelvic floor muscles in our regular workout routine is rare, yet it’s about time we did!
+Kegel exercises are a boon for bladder incontinence, bowel control, enhancing vaginal lubrication, and boosting sexual arousal.

 Looking for a wider variety of exercises?
 For more information on Kegel exercises and how to locate your pelvic floor muscles, check out Healthline.com.